 I have a tendency to be a people pleaser.
 I like to help others, and I especially enjoy doing things for writers: to encourage them, support them, provide feedback, buy their book, and read their writing.

-Helping other writers is why I have my blog, Byline, and a weekly writing newsletter, Write On!.
+Helping other writers is why I have my blog and a newsletter about writing and publishing.
 Both my blog and newsletter are ways of helping writers and doing so on a bigger scale.
 Helping people in these ways, that is one-to-many, may not be as personal as one-on-one, but it’s certainly more effective and multiplies my reach.

 I’m certainly not complaining about having too many writing assignments and projects.
 It’s just that I’ve found myself saying “no” a lot more often.
 Even though this is necessary, I still feel a small pang of guilt each time I do.

 When an email showed up a few days ago from an author asking if I would review her book, I wanted to say “yes.”
 Her request was respectful and not demanding as some are.
 She was humble, yet hopeful.
 But I knew I had to decline.
 I barely even had time to read her email, let alone her book.

 I paused, took a deep breath, and said “no” as nicely as I could.
 It went something like this: “Your book sounds interesting, and I’d really like to review it, but I just don’t have the time.
 Sorry.”Saying “no” now provides the space to say “yes” to something even better later on.
 Click To Tweet